Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and an associated intent handler, that performs the action intended by the user.
 An activity handler therefore consists of a set of user intent handlers.

-## MyDE: An EngageUI IDE for wxWidgets
+## EngageIDE: An EngageUI IDE for wxWidgets
-MyDE is an IDE for designing (activity-based) Engage UIs using wxWidgets.
+EngageIDE is an IDE for designing (activity-based) Engage UIs using wxWidgets.
 It's source code has 2 parts:
 1. Source code for the classes, structs and functions
 that comprise the EngageUI toolkit -- about 3000 LOC.